goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

         os.unlink(pipe_path)
 ```

 Here, the [`mkfifo()`](https://man7.org/linux/man-pages/man3/mkfifo.3.html) function creates a named pipe called `/tmp/ping`.
-It is opened in read-only mode.
+After creation, the server opens it in read-only mode.
 Data is read from the pipe buffer and printed to the console in a loop.
 The loop ends when the "end" message is received.
 The file is closed and deleted.
 Note that the read is blocked until there's data in the pipe.

 Note that data has to be decoded to a utf-8 string because it's originally received as a byte string.